ffxiv-teamcraft/ffxiv-teamcraft/src/assets/wiki/en/home.md

 ## I want to contribute to the wiki

-To contribute to this wiki, you can either fork the [github repository] or simply whisp Miu on [Discord] to talk about it.
+To contribute to this wiki, check [contributing](/wiki/contributing) page.
-Each page is shown in english if it doesn't exist in your current language.

 ### Requirements